cmakelib/cmakelib/README.md

 ### CMake-lib components

-Each component has own git repository in form `cmakelib-component-<component_name>`.
+Each component has its own git repository in form `cmakelib-component-<component_name>`.

 The `master` branch of the given component is always used.

-List of CMake-lib compoents
+List of CMake-lib components

 - [CMLIB_STORAGE] - effectively track build resources,
-- [CMDEF] - defined build environment,
+- [CMDEF] - defined built environment,

 ## Installation